Chris-Robertson/lisalappea.com/README.md

 - Started working out a seed file to save mem time.
 Quick tip: when using postgres you need to shutdown the server AND quit rails console before you can drop or reset the database.
 - I thought that the bootstrap devise gem was playing up.
 I decided to remove it.
 This was a huge mistake.
 I was initially working in a branch, but I completely messed it up by deleting too many files- I switched back to master but seemed to bring all the problems with me.
 So i did a git reset --hard master.
 This was terrible.
 Everything broke.
 From there I spent hours retracing my steps, deleting scaffolds and generating new ones, removing the traces of the uninstalled gem (which I don't think was actually causing any trouble).
 I very nearly deleted the whole project and started again, but I percevered and solved all the issues.
 Along the way I also learned some new terminal commands regarding the history, which I can see myself using frequently.
 - I worked out how to seed all the user data (profile, items and posts), using the Faker gem.
 Very cool.
-- I added a randomly generated avater (thanks again Faker) to the user profile, and let the logged in user see their profile.
+- I added a randomly generated avatar (thanks again Faker) to the user profile, and let the logged in user see their profile.
+- I started working on the category page.
+I ended up figuring out how to find all the unique categories in the database, select a random item from each category, select a random photo from that item and then display them all on the categories page.
+Probably far too much effort for something that will probably mostly be replaced when the site has a few, fixed categories.
+It was a learning experience, nonetheless.
+- Trying to display a graph of my git history with all the branches I had created, I discovered that the standard `git merge` command fastforwards the branch and merges all the commits.
+This means that my history just looks like one long `master` branch.
+This can be avaoided by running `git merge --no-ff` when merging.
+I will play around with this development process for the rest of the project.

 ## Tools
 - http://uxchecklist.github.io/